cboettig/ews-review/manuscript-w-refs.md

 2000) could actually be explained by a close coupling to the external forcing of El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO).
-Schooler et al. (2011) found that lakes with the invasive plant *Salvaniai molesta* andherbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.
+Schooler et al. (2011) found that lakes with the invasive plant *Salvaniai molesta* and herbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.
 These examples highlight cases that involve critical transitions between regimes under circumstances that do not permit the discovery of early warning signals, as CSD